The State of Connecticut, through CTDOT, determined the need to conduct a market analysis and feasibility

 Rail Study!
 The study is underway, and the first public informational meeting

 is expected to be held in Winter 2012 / 2013.
 Details of this meeting will

 be posted on the study website as information becomes available.

 The Study Team consists of representatives from CTDOT as well as members

 of the consultant team.
-The consultants are led by URS Corporation of Rocky
+The consultants were led by URS Corporation of Rocky

 Hill, CT.
-The team also includes individuals from A. Strauss-Wieder, Inc.
+The team also included individuals from A. Strauss-Wieder, Inc.

 (Westfield, NJ) and Nelson\Nygaard (New York, NY).
 The Small Business Enterprise

 (SBE) firm on the team is Gregg Wies & Gardner Architects, LLC (New